Deux-Montagnes line: CN service

 The Deux-Montagnes line was built by the Canadian Northern Railway.
 While other railways including Canadian Pacific and Grand Trunk Railway already had prime downtown locations for their terminal stations, Canadian Northern did not, having only a station out of the way on Moreau Street in Hochelaga.

 In 1910, it was decided that the best way for Canadian Northern to get downtown was to drill their way downtown — through Mont Royal.
 The construction started at both ends and met halfway through with only an inch difference.
 In 1918 the electrified (2400 V DC catenary), double-track 3.2 mi tunnel was dubbed Montreal's first subway.
 Because the tunnel is on a steep grade and inadequately ventilated it was decided from the very beginning that the locomotives would be electric.
-The ventilation shaft is located SW of the intersection of Édouard-Montpetit Boulevard and Vincent-d'Indy Avenue very close to the Édouard-Montpetit Metro Station.
+The ventilation shaft is located SW of the intersection of Édouard-Montpetit Boulevard and Vincent-d'Indy Avenue very close to the Édouard-Montpetit metro station.

 The structure gauge of the Mount Royal Tunnel limits the height of bilevel cars to 14 ft 6 in.

-In order to finance the project, Canadian Northern built a ‘model city’ north of the tunnel, modeled after Washington, D.C.
+In order to finance the project, Canadian Northern built a "model city" north of the tunnel, modeled after Washington, D.C.
 The Town of Mount-Royal has grown to be an upper-income neighbourhood today.
-Construction began in 1912 and finished in 1918.
+Construction began in 1912 and finished in 1918, opening to little celebration in the midsts of the Spanish Flu pandemic.
 The first train was pulled by electric locomotive #601 (retired as #6711), which left Tunnel Terminal at 8:30 a.m. on October 21, 1918.
-The Canadian Northern Railway went bankrupt and was absorbed into what is now Canadian National.
+For the first three years of operation the commuter line ended at Bois-Franc station (then Lazard) before a short spur was built in 2021 creating Cartierville station to allow better operations.
+The station would stay a terminal for a large part of the line services until the end of the CN era.
+In 1923 the Canadian Northern Railway went bankrupt and was absorbed into what is now Canadian National.
+In 1925 commuter service was finally extended to Deux-Montagnes.
 Tunnel Terminal was replaced by Central Station in 1943.
+In 1946 commuter service through the tunnel peaked at 73 trains per day per direction, though a large part of those were on the Montreal North line or terminated at Cartierville station and not Deux-Montagnes.
 CN added electric multiple units from Canadian Car and Foundry in 1952.